 In your free time what do you like to do?
 In my free time, I am an avid golfer.
 I play in a golf league on weekends and also enjoy the amateur golf tournaments throughout the year.
 I also enjoy nature, hiking, and trails.

 Justin began his public accounting career in 2014 with Maher Duessel.
-He now serves as a Supervisor on several governmental and non-profit engagements.
+He now serves as a Manager on several governmental and non-profit engagements.